larryjin/msteams-docs/msteams-platform/concepts/connectors.md

 To verify that an `HttpPOST` action is working correctly, use your [custom incoming webhook](#setting-up-a-custom-incoming-webhook).

 ## Publishing your app

-> [!NOTE]
-> Currently, we do not support users configuring your Connector externally via the **Connect to Office 365** button.
-Users must visit Microsoft Teams first to add a Connector.

 When your app is ready for submission, follow the process to [publish your app to AppSource](~/publishing/apps-publish).